Environment

 Sysmex Wuxi

-• Set a target for reducing water consumption and assign an officer dedicated to environmental, health, and safety issues.
-Conduct periodic environmental, health, and safety inspections.
+• Set a target for reducing water consumption, assign an officer dedicated to environmental, health, and safety issues, and conduct periodic environmental, health, and safety inspections.

 Water Risk Assessments